projectcalico/calico/docs/CalicoSwarm.md

 # Running calico-docker networking on a Docker Swarm.
-The following instructions configure a Docker Swarm networked using Calico.
+The following instructions configure a Docker Swarm cluster networked using Calico.
 In this tutorial, we will do the following.
 - Configure Docker Swarm on a VM cluster.
 - Configure etcd and Calico on our cluster.
 - Provision workloads on the Swarm, and check they can communicate.

 ## Prerequisites
 To complete this demo, make sure you have the following prerequisites.
-- Four servers (VMs or bare-metal) with Docker 1.4 or later installed.
+- Four Linux servers (VMs or bare-metal) with Docker 1.4 or later installed.
+The servers should have IP connectivity to each other.
   - 1 client (to control the Swarm)
-  - 1 Swarm manager
+  - 1 Swarm manager (to manage the Swarm nodes)
-  - 2 Swarm nodes
+  - 2 Swarm nodes (to host our containers)

 ## Installing Swarm on your cluster
-Our Docker Swarm will consist of 2 nodes and a Swarm master.
-We will use the fourth server as the client to control our swarm.
+Our Docker Swarm will consist of 2 nodes and a Swarm manager.
+We will use the fourth server as the client to control our Swarm.
 We'll use the token-based discovery backend to configure our Swarm.

 First, let us create the token which will identify our swarm.
-Run the following on your client node:
+To do this, run the following on your client node:
 ```
 docker pull swarm
 docker run --rm swarm create
 ```

-The second command will print a unique cluster ID token which we must use to configure our swarm.
-We'll reference this value in the tutorial as <swarm_token>.
+The second command will print a unique cluster ID token which we must use to configure our Swarm.
+We'll reference this value in the tutorial as ```<swarm_token>```.
+Your token should look something like this: d435dc114a3dd89af2fae239257338ce

 Now that we've got a token, we can begin to configure our Swarm.
 First, let's join each of our two Swarm nodes to the cluster.
-Run the following commands on each node, replacing <swarm_token> with the token from above, and <node_ip> with the IP address the master node will use to communicate with this node.
+Run the following commands on each node, replacing <swarm_token> with the token from above, and <node_ip> with the IP address of this node.
 ```
 docker run -d swarm join --addr=<node_ip>:2377 token://<swarm_token>
 ```

-Let's now configure the Swarm manager on the master node.
-To do this, run the following:
+Let's now configure the Swarm manager on the manager node.
+To do this, run the following on your Swarm manager node.
+Note that ```<swarm_port>``` in the following command can be any unused TCP port on the manager server.
+This is the port the client will use to communicate with the Swarm manager daemon.
 ```
 docker run -d -p <swarm_port>:2375 swarm manage token://<swarm_token>
 ```

-Note that <swarm_port> in the above command can be any unused TCP port on the manager server.
-This is the port the client will use to communicate with the Swarm manager daemon.

 At this point, the Swarm agents are running on our cluster.
 However, the cluster won't be complete until Calico is installed and running on the Swarm nodes.

 ## Installing etcd
 Calico requires etcd, so let's install it on our cluster.
 For this example, we'll only configure a single node etcd cluster.
-However, in a production environment, a minimum of a three node etcd cluster is reccomended.
+However, in a production environment, a minimum of a three node etcd cluster is recommended.

-Let's install etcd on our master node.
+Let's install etcd on our manager node.
 Run the following to download the etcd binaries.
 ```
 # Download etcd for Linux
 curl -L https://github.com/coreos/etcd/releases/download/v2.0.11/etcd-v2.0.11-linux-amd64.tar.gz -o etcd-v2.0.11-linux-amd64.tar.gz